NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   <output dir>/cameras.nvm

-In adidtion, a plain text file having just the list of images and world-to-camera poses will always be written, with the name::
+In addition, a plain text file having just the list of images and world-to-camera poses will always be written, with the name::

   <output dir>/cameras.txt